-Merit Rule 260:25-15-71 requires appointing authorities to place affected employees on paid administrative leave when a state office is temporarily closed or services are temporarily reduced due to hazardous weather conditions.
+Merit Rule 260:25-15-71 requires Appointing Authorities to place affected employees on paid administrative leave when a state office is temporarily closed or services are temporarily reduced due to hazardous weather conditions.
 Those employees whose attendance is essential to the maintenance of basic minimum services during such period shall report to work and shall accrue administrative leave on a straight-time basis for all hours worked during such reduction.

-In an effort to clarify the application of this rule, the Oklahoma Office of Management and Enterprise Services provides the following additional instruction regarding the application of Merit Rule 260:25-15-71.
-Questions should be directed to OMES HCM Classification and Compensation, 405-521-2177.
+In an effort to clarify the application of this rule, the Human Capital Management division of the Oklahoma Office of Management and Enterprise Services provides the following additional instruction regarding the application of Merit Rule 260:25-15-71.

+Questions should be directed to the OMES HCM Classification Compensation at 405-521-2177.